Skip to main content

 3. Encrypted storage — Files are stored as encrypted blobs on servers in Switzerland.
 Without your private key, the data is meaningless — even to Proton employees.

 4. Client-side decryption — When you access a file, the encrypted data is downloaded and decrypted locally on your device using your private key.
-Decryption happens entirely in your browser or app.

 This architecture means Proton cannot reset your password and decrypt your data.
 If you lose your password and recovery phrase, your files are permanently inaccessible — by design.